mota494/42-Common-Core/README.md

 2024 was a garbage year, since the beggining of my cursus, 2/09/2023 untill the closure of the first 42 Porto campus on the 9/02/2024 I managed to hand 5 projects and 1 exam but after that it was a massive downhill for me.
 I managed to take 10 months to hand fract-ol and push_swap which was way more time than I should've taken, but there's no need to beat around a dead bush now.

-Philosophers was fun, a bit frustrating to lead with data races and learning about threads but I had fun and it was a really good project to pick up the pace again after my slump
+Philosophers was fun, a bit frustrating havind to deal with data races and learning about threads but I had fun and it was a really good project to pick up the pace again after my slump

 <div align = center>